markszulc/experience-manager-learn.en/help/forms/html5-forms/handle-mobile-form-submission.md

 A simple servlet can be created to handle the HTML5 form submission.
 The submitted data can then be extracted by using the following code.
 This [servlet](assets/html5-submit-handler.zip) is made available to you as part of this tutorial.
 Please install the [servlet](assets/html5-submit-handler.zip) using [package manager](http://localhost:4502/crx/packmgr/index.jsp)

+The code from line 9 can be used to invoke J2EE process.
+Please make sure you have configured [Adobe LiveCycle Client SDK Configuration](https://helpx.adobe.com/aem-forms/6/submit-form-data-livecycle-process.html) if you intend to use the code to invoke J2EE process.

 ```java{.line-numbers}
 StringBuffer stringBuffer = new StringBuffer();
 String line = null;